 Final Fantasy XIV

-While not fully free to play, Final Fantasy XIV lets users to enjoy the first 35 levels of the fantasy MMORPG at no cost without playtime restrictions.
+While not fully free to play, Final Fantasy XIV lets users to enjoy the first 35 levels of the fantasy massively multiplayer online role-playing game (MMORPG) at no cost without playtime restrictions.
 You can create your own character with a variety of race options to thrive in a Final Fantasy-themed world with Chocobos, Moogles, and magitek all around.

 Final Fantasy XIV even allows you to play every class in the game with a single character, so those 35 levels can multiply further.
 If you want a break from casting spells and summoning pets, you can take up mining for materials or using the excellent crafting system to create wares.